OFFICIAL PERKINS TRAINING WALKS

 Click to view Google Map of route.

-Build up your walking stamina with this circuit along Perth’s prettiest beaches.
+Build up your walking stamina with this circuit along Perth’s prettiest river paths.

 Distance: